Anxiety Treatment • Dual Diagnosis Support • Alpine Recovery Lodge

 If only one issue is treated, the other one can keep pulling you backward.
 Dual diagnosis care helps reduce that cycle by treating both the mental health side and the substance use side together.

-Learn more about mental health treatment and substance use disorders.
+Learn more about mental health treatment, dual diagnosis treatment, and substance abuse treatment.

 What can success look like after anxiety treatment?